- Kung fu movies have had a significant impact on modern action films, inspiring tropes and fight choreography.

 Released right in the middle of the cultural zeitgeist that came with the Matrix trilogy, Crouching Tiger, Hidden Dragon (starring Michelle Yeoh, Chow Yun-Fat, and Zhang Ziyi) gave audiences all over the world a renewed appreciation for the stylish action of the wuxia genre.
 Though the movie focuses more on the serene choreography of kung fu rather than the more violent aspects of physical confrontation, there are still tons of gratuitous and satisfying scenes to be found in this Ang Lee film.

-The film is an epic tale of a Chinese warrior that steals a famed sword and has to escape to uncharted frontiers to evade his pursuers.
+The film is an epic tale of a Chinese warrior who steals a famed sword and has to escape to uncharted frontiers to evade his pursuers.
 Many of the now-typical aspects of wuxia films could be traced back to the style of Crouching Tiger, Hidden Dragon.
 The slow-mo fighting sequences and some stunts that made it seem like the actors were flying were highly inspirational for movies like Kill Bill and, more recently, Marvel’s Shang Chi and The Legend of the Ten Rings.

-Ask anyone, Crouching Tiger, Hidden Dragon is one of the greatest kung fu movies of all time.
+Crouching Tiger, Hidden Dragon is one of the greatest kung fu movies of all time.

-Of course you can’t mention the best kung fu movies of all time without talking about a few other standouts like The Karate Kid, Keanu Reeves’ John Wick and The Matrix, Quentin Tarantino’s Kill Bill (inspired by Shaw Brothers films), Rush Hour, Way of the Dragon (featuring the iconic Bruce Lee vs Chuck Norris fight), Five Deadly Venoms (1978), Police Story (1985), Jean-Claude Van Damme’s Bloodsport, The Raid (Iko Uwais), One-Armed Swordsman, Shaolin Prince (starring Gordon Liu), Curse of the Golden Flower, House of Flying Daggers and Master of the Flying Guillotine.
+Of course, you can’t mention the best kung fu movies of all time without talking about a few other standouts like The Karate Kid, Keanu Reeves’ John Wick and The Matrix, Quentin Tarantino’s Kill Bill (inspired by Shaw Brothers films), Rush Hour, Way of the Dragon (featuring the iconic Bruce Lee vs Chuck Norris fight), Five Deadly Venoms (1978), Police Story (1985), Jean-Claude Van Damme’s Bloodsport, The Raid (Iko Uwais), One-Armed Swordsman, Shaolin Prince (starring Gordon Liu), Curse of the Golden Flower, House of Flying Daggers and Master of the Flying Guillotine.